 Anticipating these common questions and rehearsing how to answer them could help you to nail for example that next sales call with your customer.

 In conclusion it can be said that change is never easy.
 Neither is customer satisfaction.
 Both need a lot of work.
 During times of change, you need to work extra hard to maintain the trust you have with your customers, build trust with new customers, feed their motivation to work together and keep everyone on the same page.
-Communication provides a powerful tool to do that.
-Consistent, considerate, reliable and helpful communication goes a long way.
-The approach is quite simple.
-Equip relevant people internally, organise communication points, get to know your audience and warm up with the frequently asked questions.
-I’ve seen these work and I recommend you give them a try too when you’re in touch with your customers about EU MDR.

 How about you: Are there some other tactics that you’ve found useful?
-Have you come across other common EU MDR customer questions?
-Drop a comment below.
-I’d be happy to read your thoughts.
+Have you come across other common MDR customer questions?

-If you have any EU MDR questions or concerns, and would like to ask an expert, please feel free to reach out to me.
+If you have any MDR questions or concerns, and would like to ask an expert, please feel free to reach out to me.

 Photo: Freepik (stories)